pittisl/ElasticTrainer/README.md

 * [vit-keras](https://github.com/faustomorales/vit-keras)
 * tqdm

+The software versions are platform dependent.
+In general, installing the most recent versions should work for typical workstations.
+For Nvidia Jetson TX2 and Raspberry Pi 4B, please check our provided OS images described [here](https://github.com/HelloKevin07/ElasticTrainer#reproducing-paper-results).

 ## General Usage
 Select NN models and datasets to run.
 Use `python main.py --help` and `python profiler.py --help` to see configurable parameters.
 The NN architectures and datasets should be downloaded automatically.
 We use [tensorflow-datasets](https://www.tensorflow.org/datasets/api_docs/python/tfds) API to download datasets from tensorflow's [dataset list](https://www.tensorflow.org/datasets/catalog/overview#all_datasets).
 If you encounter any errors (e.g., checksum error), please refer to [this instruction](https://www.tensorflow.org/datasets/overview#manual_download_if_download_fails) for manually downloading.